Graham Hay

 details

 Corresponded with an Archaeologist from Ireland he developed creative ideas, and later participated together on a panel during the Dublin Biennale and co-authored a journal article for the Irish national ceramic arts journal.
-Assisted by an engineer, and after meeting with Italian 3D printing experts, Graham assembled and hacked a 3D printer, so that it printed in paper clay.
-Currently at Curtin University he is undertaking a ceramic studio practice led PhD research, of local and international artist networks.
+Assisted by an engineer, and after meeting with Italian 3D printing experts, Graham assembled and hacked a 3D printer so that it printed in paper clay during a residency within Perth Central TAFE ceramics studio..

 Artist CV